Mohamad Isa: Early life

 Mohamad Isa was born on 4 June 1909 in Binjai, as the fourth of twelve children.
 His father, Datuk Haji Ismail, was a Penghulu Pekan (market tradition chief).
 His mother, Zainab, was one of Ismail's wives.
 Ismail originally had several wives, but only Zainab bore children.
 As a Penghulu Pekan, Ismail taught his children, including Mohamad Isa, about the basics of Muslim teachings and Quran recitation.

 After his graduation from the HIS (Hollandsch-Inlandsche School) and MULO (Meer Uitgebreid Lager Onderwijs), he asked permission from his father for continuing his studies at the AMS (Algemene Middlebare School, high school) in Batavia.
 At first, Ismail was reluctant to permit Mohamad Isa to study there, but eventually, he agreed and Mohamad Isa departed to Batavia.
 During his time in the AMS, he was involved in youth movements, such as the JIB (Jong Islamieten Bond, Union of Young Muslims) and NIPV (Vereeniging Nederlandsch Indische Padvinders, Dutch East Indies Scouts Association).

 After finishing his studies at the AMS in Batavia, Mohamad Isa planned to study at STOVIT (School tot Opleiding van Indische Tandartsen, School for Training Indies Dentists).
 At that time, STOVIT was the first and only dental school in the Dutch East Indies.
 Mohamad Isa moved from Batavia to Surabaya along with Siti Ramelan, his newly married wife.
 For his proficient academic skills, Mohamad Isa, alongside 20 other students, was accepted to study at the university.
 One of his classmates was Moestopo, who would later become the National Hero of Indonesia.
 During his time in the school, Mohamad Isa actively participated in political movements.
 In 1935, Mohamad Isa joined the newly formed Great Indonesia Party, a political party formed by Soetomo as a result of a merger between the Budi Utomo political society and the Indonesian National Union.
 He also joined the Indonesia Muda youth organization, which was formed on 31 December 1930 as a fusion between various ethnic youth movements.

-Due to his academic achievements in the STOVIT, Mohamad Isa was appointed as an assistant to one of the lecturers in STOVIT after his graduation.
+Due to his academic achievements in the STOVIT, Mohamad Isa was appointed an assistant to one of the lecturers in STOVIT after his graduation.
 Two years later, in 1938, Mohamad Isa resigned from his position in STOVIT and decided to open a dental clinic in Palembang.